6 steps and tips to get the best coffee from your drip coffee maker

 You should turn off the heat, and remove the jug from the hotplate.
 Fill the jug with clean cold water and let it soak.
 Most of the dried coffee will rehydrate, and a gentle wash/rinse will remove it.
 A light 3M cleaning pad will help remove any remaining dross, if you are careful!

-The drip coffee machines make a decent cup of great coffee, doesn't need much supervision, and is one of the most common methods of making coffee today in homes, offices and restaurants all over the world.
+The drip coffee machines make a decent cup of great coffee, don’t need much supervision, and are one of the most common methods of making coffee today in homes, offices and restaurants all over the world.
+Shouldn’t you be using one?

 A little terminology note: in the USA what is referred to as a drip coffee maker is called filter coffee maker in other parts of the world.
 I use the term synonymously.